Rouselos/responsive-content/README.md

 		pixelratio: window.devicePixelRatio && window.devicePixelRatio > 1 ? window.devicePixelRatio : 1
 	},

-	// Switch on the emulator if the url has is #emulator
+	// Switch on the emulator if the url hash is #emulator
 	emulator: /^#emulator$/.test(window.location.hash),

 	// ping Google Analytics after each "page"